-On 29 March 2019, I was honoured to present some findings of my project, “Queensland Women and War: a multicultural perspective of the experiences of female civilians during World War II”, at a public event at the State Library of Queensland.
+I was honoured to present findings of my project, “Queensland Women and War: a multicultural perspective of the experiences of female civilians during World War II”, at a public event at the State Library of Queensland.

-As the final speaker, my segment about women in internment in Australia is in Part 2 (after Dr Martin Kerby) and it commences at the 22-minute mark.
+As the final speaker, my segment is in Part 2 (after Dr Martin Kerby) and it commences at the 22-minute mark.

-The three case studies presented are about ordinary civilian women who were “locked up” in the Tatura Internment Camp in Victoria for the duration of WWII.
+The three case studies are of ordinary women who were “locked up” in the Tatura Internment Camp in Victoria for the duration of WWII.
 One was a German from Murarrie, one was an Italian from Innisfail, and one was a Japanese from Cairns.